cis-bathnes/pattern-lib/src/docs/getting-started.md

 ### Starting the toolkit

-In terminal, in the root:
+To work on the toolkit or view it locally.
+Open terminal, in the root folder run:

 `npm start`